Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Basilique Saint-Sernin

-Just a short walk from the Capitole, you’ll find one of the most remarkable religious buildings in all of France: the Basilique Saint-Sernin.
-This Romanesque masterpiece is a true must-see in Toulouse, both for its history and its haunting beauty.
+Just a few steps from the Capitole awaits one of the most impressive churches in all of France: the Basilica of Saint-Sernin.
+This Romanesque masterpiece is a must-visit in Toulouse, both for its historical significance and its breathtaking beauty.

 Built in the 11th century to honor Saint Saturnin (or Sernin), the first bishop of Toulouse, the basilica is part of the UNESCO World Heritage Sites on the Way of St. James pilgrimage route.